piotr-machura/arch-setup/README.md

 configs repo directly.
 Feel free to `unalias dots` now.

-**Note 2:** the `--single-branch` option only clones the master branch, which is desireable since an accidental `git checkout` to the docs branch would temporarily remove all of the installed dotfiles.
+**Note 2:** the `--single-branch` option only clones the master branch, which is desireable since an accidental `git checkout` to the master branch would temporarily remove all of the installed dotfiles.

 ### Package installation
 I use the [paru](https://github.com/Morganamilo/paru) AUR helper to install packages from official repos and from the